gilgameshone/zmk-config/readme.md

 | Prev  | `Q` | `R` | `S` | `T` | `U` | `V` | `W` | `X` | `Y` | `Z` | `,` | `.` | `-` |
 | Magic | --  | `L` | --  | `M` | `E` | --  | --  | `T` | --  | --  | --  | --  | --  |

+The second magic key `☆` can be accessed by pressing `★` and `C` at the same time.
+This transforms things like "us☆" into "the United States" or "para" into "paragraph" using Alfred for snippet expansion (this is not yet onboard the keyboard).

 ## other layers
 ### Num (hold BKSP)